-Reporting to the Head, Visual Resources & Special Collections, the Archivist supports the university archives by providing archival research, reference, and digitization services for the university community, external researchers, alumni and the public.
+Reporting to the University Librarian (UL), the Archivist supports the university archives by providing archival research, reference, and digitization services for the university community, external researchers, alumni and the public.
 The OCAD University (OCAD U) Library is based on a collaborative staffing model where services and projects are delivered by teams comprised of staff from across multiple library units.
-The Archivist works with the Head in developing policies and procedures, planning digitization projects, and archival research services to meet the university’s information needs and other strategic priorities.
+The Archivist works with the UL in developing policies and procedures, planning digitization projects, and archival research services to meet the university’s information needs and other strategic priorities.
 This librarian also participates as a liaison librarian providing reference (chat, email, and in person), library instruction, and collection development duties, and other related duties.

 Summary of Responsibilities:

 - Create and implement Archives policies and procedures for accessing, acquiring, appraising, arranging, describing, and preserving archival records

 - Apply professional standards in the creation of archival finding aids and evaluate online access points for the dissemination of the university’s archival holdings information